SampsonML/score_network_jax/README.md

 is a JAX port from Song+21 NCSN (https://arxiv.org/abs/2006.09011).

-This score network is to be used as a galaxy morphology prior in the upcoming SCARLET 2 code (https://pmelchior.net/blog/scarlet2-redesign.html) 2 fast 2 blurry-less.
+This score network is to be used as a galaxy morphology prior in the upcoming SCARLET 2 details: https://pmelchior.net/blog/scarlet2-redesign.html.
+Scarlet 2 code here: https://github.com/pmelchior/scarlet2

 ## Details:
 The two main scripts are scorenet_32.py and scorenet_64.py which are